FleekHQ/space-daemon/README.md

 You can also use the JavaScript client here [https://github.com/FleekHQ/space-client](https://github.com/FleekHQ/space-client)

 This can be useful if, for example, you are building a web app that needs to interact with a user's locally running Space Daemon.

-### Downloading the binary

-Check out the releases [here](https://github.com/FleekHQ/space-poc/releases/tag).
-You can download the latest version for your OS and you should be good to go.

-If you want to run Space Daemon by source, check [this section](https://github.com/FleekHQ/space-poc#Running)

 ## Modules